masterde2017/Vince4ServicePartner/README.md

-when starting the project, Hibernate will load the data of import_data.sql into the local database the data is only for the test of retrieving data through controller
+when starting the project, Hibernate will load the data of import_data.sql into the local database the data is only for the test of retrieving data through controller As we can see form the RestClient class, we can make several requests for test

 1  Request:    http://localhost:8080/Vince4ServicePartner/test/{userName}
 ----------------------------
  Making request to the controller directly will fail,  401 Unauthorized

-2  get token object by userName and password
+2  Get token object by userName and password
 ----------------------------
 Request:
 http://localhost:8080/Vince4ServicePartner/oauth/token?grant_type=password&client_id=client_vince_id&client_secret=secret&username=user_vince&password=password